cemac/cemac.github.io/source/pages/hpc/Using-Bede.md

 # Using Bede
 ## What is Bede?

-Bede is the N8’s Tier 2 Power and GPU-based high-performance computing (HPC) platform.
+Bede is the N8’s Tier 2 Power and GPU-based high-performance computing (HPC) platform. the main nodes are IBM P9 and each one has 4 GPU cards. there is also a GH200 node.

 ## Resources available